-A transfer between programs can be requested by the student or recommended by faculty.
+A transfer between graduate programs (DNP to PMHNP-Certificate or PMHNP-Certificate to DNP) can be requested by the student or recommended by faculty.
 When this occurs, an advising session will be conducted in which the rationale for the transfer is discussed, determination is made that the student is in good standing in the current program, and a recommendation communicated to the GAPR Committee regarding the transfer request.
 A new program application is not required if one has previously been completed and the student is active in a current SON graduate program.